metadevpro/cenv/Readme.md

 </configuration>
 ```

-Please note values marked as *TDB* (to be defined) are intended to be replaced at a later stage (where enviroment is set).
+Please note values marked as *TBD* (to be defined) are intended to be replaced at a later stage (where enviroment is set).

 By design: *Only* `ConnectionStrings` and `AppSetting` sections will be replaced.